camtonguyen/dummy-document/docs/README.md

-# Welcome to Your Document Collection! 📚
+# Welcome to Document Collection! 📚

-This is your personal markdown document viewer and organizer.
-You can store and view all your `.md` files through a beautiful web interface.
+This is the markdown document viewer and organizer.

 ## How to Use

-1. **Adding Documents**: Place your markdown files in the `docs/` directory
+1. **Adding Documents**: Place markdown files in the `docs/` directory
 2. **Viewing Documents**: Start the server and browse to `http://localhost:3000`
-3. **Organization**: You can create subdirectories in `docs/` to organize your documents
+3. **Organization**: Create subdirectories in `docs/` to organize documents

 ## Features